Vauhxx Booker: Black man condemns charges over alleged race attack

 He vowed to fight the charges, adding: "I don't care if they want to drag me back to the hanging tree itself."

-Mr Booker's lawyer, Katharine Liell, called the charges "unprecedented".
+Mr Booker's lawyer, Katharine Liell, called the charges unprecedented.
 "I have never seen a special prosecutor open a new case and file charges a year later," she told the news conference.

 Mr Booker said his legal team believed the charges stemmed from his refusal to engage in mediation with the two white men charged with assault.
-He told reporters he refused mediation because it would have meant signing a confidentiality agreement and dismissing the charges against the two men.
+He told reporters he refused mediation because it would have meant signing a confidentiality agreement and dismissing the charges against them.

 The National Association for the Advancement of Colored People (NAACP) said the charges were racially motivated.